stndn/garudata/README.md

 It is designed to streamline data ingestion, transformation, access, and sharing, allowing data users to easily understand data throughout its journey.

+## Demo

+Visit [https://71182141.xyz/][url-71182141] and check out how the workflow management and dashboard works.

 ## Technology

 The data platform will be built on top of the followings: